-I used two different spatio-temporal approaches to answer the questions posed in this study, which I refer to as "the long-term approach" and "the annual approach", respectively.
-In both approaches, I applied spatial statistics techniques to explore association patterns between forest loss and fire, using statistical summaries generated from zonal grids and value layers.
+I used two different spatio-temporal approaches to answer the questions posed in this study, which I refer to as "the long-term approach" and "the annual approach", respectively (see-Fig. 2).
+In both approaches, I applied spatial statistics statistical techniques to explore association patterns between forest loss and fire, using statistical summaries generated from zonal grids and value layers.

-2.2.1.
+15 2.2.1.
 Long-term approach

-In this approach, I assessed the association between forest loss and fire in two overlapping periods-2001-2018 and 2012-2018-using a zonal grid.
-I focused the analysis on the areas with 25% or higher tree cover in year 2000 as a baseline, which I refer to as "forest cover in 2000", or simply "forest cover" (Fig. A1).
-The zonal grid consisted of 482 adjacent hexagons, each with a nominal surface area of $100 \, \mathrm{km^2}$ and having at least 45% of its area on mainland territory (Fig. A1).
-With this setting, the total area of the zonal grid was approximately $46,200 \, \mathrm{km^2}$, which is indeed slightly smaller than the DR territory (approximately $48,400 \, \mathrm{km^2}$).
+In this approach, I assessed the association between forest loss and fire in the study period-2001-2018-using a zonal grid.
+I focused the analysis on the areas with 25% or higher tree cover in year 2000 as a baseline, which I refer to as "forest cover in 2000", or simply "forest cover" (Fig. 3).
+I used this baseline for two reasons: 1) The 2000 tree cover serves as a baseline for global forest change studies (Hansen et al., 2013); 2) 25% tree cover is an appropriate threshold to cover different vegetation types, including tropical semi-deciduous and seasonally dry forests.

+The zonal grid created for this approach consisted of 482 adjacent hexagons, each with a nominal surface area of 100 km2 and having at least 45% of its area on mainland territory (Fig. 3).
+With this setting, the total area of the zonal grid was approximately 46,200 km2, which is indeed slightly smaller than the DR territory (approximately 48,400 km2).

-To generate the fire data layers, I used the noise-free versions of the MODIS and VIIRS datasets separately as inputs.
+To generate the fire data layerslayer, I used the noise-free versions version of the MODIS and VIIRS datasets separately as inputs.
 From the former, I filtered the records for the period 2001-2018, and, from the latter, those for the period 2012-2018.
+I assessed the consistency and sensitivity of the MODIS dataset using an overlapping VIIRS dataset for the 2012-2018 period.
+After the consistency cheek, I used only the MODIS dataset for further analyses.

-Afterward, for each period, I selected the fire points falling into forest stands with a canopy closure equal to or greater than 25%, which I generated from the year 2000 tree cover raster layer.
+I selected the MODIS dataset as input and selected the fire points falling into forest stands with a canopy closure equal to or greater than 25%, which I generated from the year 2000 tree coverraster layerthe above defined forest cover.
 Then, I computed the number of fire points from both datasets for each hexagon of the zonal grid.
-Last, I divided the number of points by the cell area in square kilometers, and then again by the number of years of each of the two periods of analysis, from which I obtained two data fields, one for each period of analysis, containing the average density of fire points per square kilometer per year (hereafter, fire density).
+Last, I divided the number of points by the cell area in square kilometers, and then again in each cell by its area (in km2) and by the number of years of each of the two periods of analysis, from which I obtained two data fields, one for each period of analysis, containing the average density of fire points per square kilometer per year (hereafter, fire density, which resulted in fire density (Fig. 2).

-Moreover, I generated two raster layers of forest loss, one for each period of analysis, by reclassifying twice and separately the loss year raster.
-The values from 1 to 18 and from 12 to 18 were then reclassified into one pooled category of forest loss for the periods 2001-2018 and 2012-2018, respectively.
-Thereafter, for each hexagon of the zonal grid, I computed the surface area of forest loss per unit area by dividing the forest loss surface area by the corresponding cell size, and then again by the number of years of each period, to obtain two data fields, one for each period of analysis (i.e., 2001-2018 and 2012-2018) of average forest loss per unit area per year.
+Moreover, I generated one raster layer of forest loss, by reclassifying the loss year raster.
+The values from 1 to 18 were reclassified into one pooled category of forest loss to generate the forest loss data layer, I pooled forest loss surface area representing the period 2001 to 2018.
+Thereafter, for each hexagon of the zonal grid, I computed the surface area of forest loss per unit area by dividing the forest loss surface area 2018, then divided it by the corresponding cell size, and then again by 18-the number of years of the period-to and by 18 years to obtain the average forest loss per unit area per year.-

-While the long-term approach provides a useful summary of the relationships between fire density and forest loss for the period analyzed, most of the trends, cyclical variation, and other insightful patterns would remain unknown without an annual analytical approach.
+While the long-term approach provides a useful summary of the relationships between fire density and forest loss for the period analyzed, most of the trends and other insightful patterns would remain unknown without an annual analytical approach.